Fine and Dandy (horse): At two years

-1958 Breeders Plate, 5f
+1958 Breeders' Plate, 5f

-Fine and Dandy won his Randwick barrier trial and was favourite for the 1958 Breeders Plate (5f).
+Fine and Dandy won his Randwick barrier trial and was favourite for the Breeders' Plate.
 However, he raced very wide, then was checked, and failed by head to catch stablemate Front Cover.

 1958 Canonbury Stakes, 5f

-A week later in the Randwick Canonbury Stakes (5f), he raced to the front and accelerated away to win by 8 lengths in the fast time of 59.2 secs.
+A week later in the Randwick Canonbury Stakes he raced to the front and accelerated away to win by 8 lengths in the fast time of 59.2 secs.

 1958 Maribyrnong Plate, 5f

-At the 1958 Maribrynong Plate (5f), Fine and Dandy met the best 2 year olds of Sydney and Melbourne.
+In the Maribyrnong Plate Fine and Dandy met the best 2 year olds of Sydney and Melbourne.
 He won effortlessly by 8 lengths from Royal Artist, in one of the easiest wins in the history of the 2YO classic.
 A commentator remarked that "The further they went, the bigger his lead became."

 1959 Rosehill Flying Hcp, 31 January, 6f

 At that time handicappers gave huge weights to champions and Plant later complained about the high weights Fine and Dandy had to carry relative to his opposition.
 To avoid high weights for his young horse, Plant ran his champion 2 year old against older horses.
 In this Flying, he met the 3 year old Bold Pilot who won Group 1 races including the Rawson Stakes where he beat Skyline the 1958 Slipper winner in course record time.
-Fine and Dandy and Bold Pilot fought out the finish with Fine and Dandy winning narrowly.
+Fine and Dandy fought off Bold Pilot to win narrowly.